CodeBlastr/cakephp3-multisite/README.md

 ```

-If there is a plugin which you want to allow individual sites to override, you need to add it to the
+If there is a plugin  that you want individual sites to have access to customize/override you need to add it to the
-autoload parameter of your main app composer.json file.
+autoload parameter of your main ``APP/composer.json`` file.
 Formatted as ``"VendorName\\PluginName\\": "./SITE_DIR/vendor/[vendor name]/[plugin name]/src"``, for example...